potassco/clorm/docs/clorm/predicate.rst

 predicate.
 We have already seen the ``default`` option, but there is also the ``index`` option.

-Specifying ``index = True`` can affect the behaviour when a ``FactBase`` container objects are created.
-While the ``FactBase`` class will be discussed in greater detail in the next chapter, here we simply note that it is a convenience container for storing sets of facts.
+Specifying ``index = True`` can affect the behaviour when a :class:`~clorm.FactBase` container objects are created.
+While the :class:`~clorm.FactBase` class will be discussed in greater detail in the next chapter, here we simply note that it is a convenience container for storing sets of facts.
 They can be thought of as mini-databases and have some indexing support for improved query performance.

 Sub-classing Field Definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All field classes inherit from a base class ``RawField`` and it's possible to define arbitrary data conversions by sub-classing ``RawField``.
-Clorm provides the standard sub-classes ``StringField``, ``ConstantField``, and ``IntegerField``.
-Clorm also automatically generates an appropriate sub-class for every ``ComplexTerm`` definition.
+All field classes inherit from a base class :class:`~clorm.RawField` and it's possible to define arbitrary data conversions by sub-classing :class:`~clorm.RawField`.
+Clorm provides the standard sub-classes :class:`~clorm.StringField`, :class:`~clorm.ConstantField`, and :class:`~clorm.IntegerField`.
+Clorm also automatically generates an appropriate sub-class for every :class:`~clorm.ComplexTerm` definition.

-However, it is sometimes also useful to explicitly sub-class the ``RawField`` class, or sub-class one of its sub-classes.
+However, it is sometimes also useful to explicitly sub-class the :class:`~clorm.RawField` class, or sub-class one of its sub-classes.
 By sub-classing a sub-class it is possible to form a *data conversion chain*.
 To understand why this is useful we consider an example of specifying a date field.

 Consider the example of an application that needs a date term for an event tracking application.
 From the Python code perspective it would be natural to